 Requests For Information

 If the email asks for account or password information, this is a scam.
 Legitimate companies will never ask their customers for sensitive information in an email.
 If you receive an email asking for private information, do not enter information in a response or click on a link to enter your details.
-Don't call the customer service phone number in the email, don't call it, instead look the information online and find the legitimate number yourself.
+If the email has a customer service phone number in the email, don't call it, instead look the information online and find the legitimate number yourself.